SiRi13/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ####1.
 Provide a basic summary of the data set and identify where in your code the summary was done.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-The code for this step is contained in the second code cell of the IPython notebook.
+The code for this step is contained in the [second code cell](https://github.com/SiRi13/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb#basic-summary-1) of the IPython notebook.

 I used the numpy library to calculate summary statistics of the traffic signs data set:

-* The size of training set is *34799*
+* The size of the original training set is *34799*
-* The size of test set is *12630*
+* The size of the original test set is *12630*
-* The shape of a traffic sign image is *(32, 32, 3)*
+* The shape of a traffic sign image before processing it is *(32, 32, 3)*
 * The number of unique classes/labels in the data set is *43*

 To be sure in each set are the same amount of labels and pictures, I compared the length of each image list with their corresponding label list.

 ####2.
 Include an exploratory visualization of the dataset and identify where the code is in your code file.

-The code for this step is contained in the third code cell of the IPython notebook.
+The code for this step is contained in the [third code cell](#third) of the IPython notebook.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing how the data is distributed across the classes.

-![alt text][image1]
+This clearly shows how the amount of images per class varies over the training data set.

+![Distribution of amount of images across the labels][distribution]

 ###Design and Test a Model Architecture

 ####1.
 Describe how, and identify where in your code, you preprocessed the image data.
-What tecniques were chosen and why did you choose these techniques?
+What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc.

-The code for this step is contained in the fourth code cell of the IPython notebook.
+The code for this step is contained in the code cell below [Normalization](#Normalization).

-As a first step, I decided to convert the images to grayscale because ...
+First step of preprocessing is
+This will improve the global contrast of most pictures.
+After

 Here is an example of a traffic sign image before and after grayscaling.